zhihanyang2022/sylvester-flows/README.md

 ### Results

-Final KL (with respect to ground truth distribution) against number of layers:
+The plot below shows final KL (with respect to ground truth distribution) against number of layers (2, 8 or 16).
+Center of each error bar denotes the mean; the top of each error bar minus the bottom of each error bar equals 2 times the standard deviation around the mean.
+Each mean / standard deviation is calculated over 5 random seeds.

 <p align="center">
 <img src="./sylvester_flows/saved/pngs/hd_unconditional_vi_kl_vs_nlayers.png" width="50%">